-Our Ref/Ein Cyf Date/Dyddiad Ask for/Gofynner am Direct Dial/Rhif Union developmentplans@flintsh ire.gov.uk broad consensus about how the Council proposes to prepare the Plan.
+Our Ref/Ein Cyf Date/Dyddiad Ask for/Gofynner am Direct Dial/Rhif Un Ion 4111/DA 31 July 2013 Andy Roberts 01352 703213 developmentplans@flin tshire.gov.uk sets out a 'timetable' for preparing the Plan and a 'community involvement scheme' which explains how and when people will have an opportunity to be engaged in its preparation and consulted with at key stages.
+The Council is now inviting comments on the draft Delivery Agreement in order to ensure that there is broad consensus about how the Council proposes to prepare the Plan.
 This should assist the Plan in progressing smoothly and avoiding disputes and delays later on.